PYNQPANTHERS/fractal-accelerator-sw/PAN_SMOOTHNESS.md

 ---

+## Current state — 2026-05-30

+The live implementation is back to **4x4 / 1024 px / no render margin**.
+5x5, 6x6, 7x7, and predictive prefetch are kept below as history, but are not the active path.

+Current pan/zoom smoothness comes from:

+- direct CSS transform preview during drag
+- transform writes outside React's render loop
+- wall-clock pan velocity cap
+- one in-flight render with last-write-wins pending view
+- frame-applied residual transforms routed through the same clamp path
+- Performance-mode active preview renders plus full-quality settled renders
+- double-buffered canvas swaps only after all 16 tiles arrive

+The practical lesson from the experiments: scheduling helps avoid wasted work, but the FPS ceiling only rises when active frames are cheaper.
+For the FPGA path, that maps cleanly to a lower iteration/coarser active kernel and a full settled render.

+---

 ## v0 — direct 1:1 drag, no preview transform

 **Reported**: canvas only updates when mouse is released; mid-drag is dead.